 You’ll never run out of things to explore at Michigan Science Center!
 Aside from the permanent exhibits, there are constantly changing special exhibits, demonstrations and live shows.
 Whether you’re interested in life, space, health, engineering, physical science, you’ll find something here to satisfy your curiosity.

-Flint Children’s Museum – $3 per person, up to 4 people
+Flint Children’s Museum – $3 per person

 Children between the ages of 2and 10 will enjoy exploring the Discovery Zone.
 Exhibits change every three months but currently feature performing arts, health, fitness, transportation, and a hands-on study of how things work.
 A Tot Spot also focuses on young play for visitors who are three years old or younger.